-Skydiving in Santa Cruz
+Skydiving in Santa Cruz, Bolivia

 April 14, 2017

-Ahhh finally we arrived in Santa Cruz and managed to find a nice hostel with a pool.
-After our long journey from Brazil we were in need of some rnr (rest and recovery) and what a better place for it.
+Ahhh, finally we arrived in Santa Cruz and managed to find a nice hostel with a pool!
+After our long journey from Brazil we were in need of some RNR (rest and recovery) and what a better place for it.

-The drop zone was located on a big field with a grassed runway and small packing shed, this drop zone was the first in Bolivia with only one other.
-Bolivia isn’t apart of any skydive association and hence has no rules or licences and this made me kinda nervous – oh and they all spoke Spanish except the pilot but after spending an hour having my licences checked and a thorough briefing through a translator (the pilot) the plane was fueled and we were in the sky!
+The drop zone was located on a big field with a grassed runway and a small packing shed, This drop zone was the first in Bolivia with only one other.
+Bolivia isn’t apart of any skydive association and hence has no rules or licenses and this made me kinda nervous – oh and they all only spoke Spanish, except for the pilot who spoke basic English.
+But after spending an hour having my licenses checked and a thorough briefing with a translator (the pilot) the plane was fueled and we were in the sky!

 The authentic experience you get from hanging with locals is truly priceless and if you travel a country and don’t bother meeting the people you will never know what makes the country and culture great.

-Some people might think “why would you need a rest your on holiday?!
-Well backpacking isn’t all sunshine and roses theres alot behind the scenes people don’t see from no sleep to diarrhea for a month all while planning your next move for the cheapest price possible but its a challenge we love!
+Some people might think “why would you need a rest your on holiday?”
+Well, backpacking isn’t all sunshine and roses there’s a lot behind the scenes people don’t see from no sleep to diarrhea for a month all while planning your next move for the cheapest price possible – but it is a challenge we love!

 So, even if you hear us talk about some shocking experiences like getting robbed or spending 2.5 days on buses and trains, we love it all!